 2) To punish those who transgress and do injustice to the rights of others. [see the footnote here]

-Obviously, the second part applies to those who have conscious but the first applies to the entire universe.
+Obviously, the second part applies to those who are conscious but the first applies to the entire universe.
 Say you accidentally break somebody’s window.
 Justice would mandate you pay the suitable amount to fix that window.
 Paying more or less would be unjust.

 If you were a school teacher for multiple grades, justice would mean that you provide each grade the coursework that suits their level.
 Demanding a higher or lower level of coursework would be unjust.